uniVocity/univocity-parsers/README.md

 All functionalities you have with the CSV file format are available for the fixed-width format (and any other parser we introduce in the future).

-In the [example fixed-width file](./src/test/resources/examples/example.txt) we chose to fill the unwritten spaces with underscores ('_'), so in the parser settings we set the padding to underscore:
+In the [example.txt](http://github.com/uniVocity/univocity-parsers/tree/master/src/test/resources/examples/example.txt) fixed-width file, we chose to fill the unwritten spaces with underscores ('_'), so in the parser settings we set the padding to underscore: